allspike/odin-recipes/README.md

 # odin-recipes
-Practice file for The Odin Project.
+This is a practice html project for The Odin Project to get used to writing boilerplate HTML code with some fun recipes I want to try in the future.